-It all started with hikers, trekking the Florida National Scenic Trail, who asked to pitch a tent on the property of Hillcrest Baptist Church in Altha, located just south of Marianna in the Florida Panhandle.
+It all started when hikers trekking the Florida National Scenic Trail asked permission to pitch a tent on the property of Hillcrest Baptist Church in Altha, Florida.

-The church’s answer was to launch a hiker ministry that offers two small cabins with a kitchen, bathroom, hot shower and a laundry room — accommodations welcomed by weary hikers.
+Located just south of Marianna in the Florida Panhandle, the church’s answer was to launch a hiker ministry that offers two small cabins with a kitchen, bathroom, hot shower and a laundry room.
+Weary hikers welcome the accommodations.

-That’s what Wilton Quattlebaum has done for the past seven years at Hillcrest Baptist Church where he serves as associate pastor.
+That’s what Wilton Quattlebaum has done for the past seven years at Hillcrest, where he serves as associate pastor.

 But that’s not all.
-The affable and talkative Quattlebaum, who also is team leader for evangelism and discipleship for Apalachee Baptist Association, extends the hospitality even further by preparing hot meals for the hikers who stay the night.
-A hot meal at day’s end, a hot breakfast to fuel the next leg of a hike, and the kind and friendly host make this church a popular stop along the trail.
+The affable and talkative Quattlebaum, who also is team leader for evangelism and discipleship for Apalachee Baptist Association, extends the hospitality even further by preparing hot meals for hikers who stay the night.
+A hot meal at day’s end, a hot breakfast to fuel the next leg of a hike and the kind and friendly host make this church a popular stop.

 Hikers call it the “Wilton Hilton” and rave about it online and in hiker groups on social media.
-A hiker this past January posted online, “You feel the love and you want to extend it to others.”
+One hiker posted online, “You feel the love, and you want to extend it to others.”

 Quattlebaum makes sure, not only that the hikers’ physical needs are met during each visit, but also that they learn about their spiritual need for Christ through his unabashedly evangelical conversations.

 Hikers have plenty of questions.
-Most of the hikers who pass through are not Christian, he said, and most are highly educated, with Quattlebaum estimating about 75% have at least an advanced degree.
+Most of the hikers who pass through are not Christian, he said, and most are highly educated.
+Quattlebaum estimates about 75% have at least an advanced degree.
 Some come from other countries.
 This gives him an opportunity to answer their questions and destroy stereotypes they may have about the gospel and Christianity.

-“They are an introspective bunch,” he said.
-“They have a lot of time to think out on the trail.”
+“They have a lot of time to think out on the trail,” he said.

 The hiking season on the Florida Trail typically runs from November through the first of May.
 It’s a 1,000-mile hiking trail that weaves its way across Florida from Big Cypress National Preserve in the south to Gulf Islands National Seashore in the western end of Florida’s Panhandle.

-Quattlebaum estimates he has hosted about 200 hikers during the recent season.
+As he prepares for the coming season, Quattlebaum estimates he hosted about 200 hikers last season.
 The numbers can vary nightly, from four or five to as many as 17.

 “You never know who you’re going to be ministering to that night,” he said.
-“From secular humanists to Jehovah’s Witnesses to Muslims, it really doesn’t matter.
+“From secular humanists to Jehovah’s Witnesses to Muslims.
 Some nights you get some Christian hikers, and you have some really good fellowship.”

-Because of the ministry’s success in the Panhandle, other Baptist churches in Florida who are adjacent to the trail, like Fort Christmas Baptist Church in Christmas, have also begun ministering to hikers in other parts of the state.
-They’ve contacted Quattlebaum to learn how they can do similar ministry at their churches.
+Because of the ministry’s success in the Panhandle, other Baptist churches in Florida who are adjacent to the trail, like Fort Christmas Baptist Church in Christmas, have begun ministering to hikers in other parts of the state.